 Anomalous course of coronary arteries

-An anomalous course of a coronary artery, a type of congenital coronary artery anomaly, can be merely a benign and incidental finding, but can also be life threatening, depending on where the artery runs.
+Anomalous course of a coronary artery is a type of congenital coronary artery anomaly.
+It may represent a benign and incidental finding, but rarely it is a malignant course predisposing patients to life-threatening myocardial ischemia or arrhythmias, depending on where the artery runs.

 Updating… Please wait.